a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 As expected, a new endpoint has been created named `api.widget_list` that responds to requests sent to `/api/v1/widgets`.
 Currently, this endpoint only supports requests where the method type is `POST`.

 Normally, we would create unit tests to verify the endpoint does create `widget` objects correctly.
-However, it was noted while explaining the design of the `create_widget` function that currently an unhandled exception occurs when running this function since the `uri` attribute of the `Widget` class depends on the `api.widget` endpoint existing.
+However, it was noted while explaining the design of the `create_widget` function that currently an unhandled exception occurs when running this function since the business logic for creating a new `Widget` depends on the `api.widget` endpoint existing.
 We will create unit tests for both endpoints in the `widget_ns` namespace when both have been fully implemented.

 ## Checkpoint